jross365/Get-ExtendedAttributes/.github/README.md

 This left no "*off-the-shelf*" options (that I'm aware of), and I didn't want to borrow someone else's code.
 So I wrote **Get-Folders** and **Get-Files**.

 ## **Get-Folders** (gfo)
-A function that enumerates directories in a provided path, and can do so recursively.
+Enumerates directories in a provided path, and can do so recursively.

 ### Using Get-Folders